icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [HouseFacts](https://sites.google.com/site/housefactsdatastandard/home) - The House Facts data standard is a uniform format for reporting government data on the operation, safety, and performance of residential buildings.
 - [IFC](https://technical.buildingsmart.org/standards/ifc/) - IFC is a standardized, digital description of the built environment, including buildings and civil infrastructure.
 It is an open, international standard (ISO 16739-1:2018).

+### Environmental
+- [EPA Data Standards](https://www.epa.gov/data-standards/epa-data-standards) - A chart with links to the diversity of data standards adopted by EPA.

 ### Transportation

 - [SharedStreets](https://www.sharedstreets.io) - SharedStreets Referencing System is a global, non-proprietary linear referencing system for describing streets maintained by SharedStreets.
 Additional Information: [GitHub](https://github.com/sharedstreets/sharedstreets-ref-system)